 The Woodrow Wilson School was founded in 1930 as the School of Public and International Affairs.
-It offers an undergraduate major and a professional school that brings together teaching and research in economics, politics, sociology, psychology, history and other disciplines within the University to prepare talented women and men for careers in public service, particularly government service in the area of international affairs.
+It offers an undergraduate major and a professional school that brings together teaching and research in economics, politics, sociology, psychology, several of the natural sciences, history and other disciplines within the University to prepare talented women and men for careers in public service, particularly government service in the area of international affairs.

 Its graduate degree programs include a two-year course of study leading to a master in public affairs (M.P.A.), a one-year program for midcareer professionals leading to a master in public policy (M.P.P.) and a Ph.D. program.
 The graduate program was added in 1948 when the school was named in honor of Woodrow Wilson, the 28th U.S. president, former governor of New Jersey and former president of the University.
 The graduate program was greatly strengthened in the 1960s through a $35 million gift from Marie Robertson, wife of Charles Robertson, a 1926 alumnus.